bouzinabdotcom/react-hooks-playground/README.md

 ## Available Scripts

-(Migrated to Yarn (yarn was used in the original repo)..
+(Migrated to npm (yarn was used in the original repo)..
 Please use npm instead...)

 In the project directory, you can run: